April 2026

 Sanliurfa, May 2026

 Climbing Mount Nemrut had been quite an effort, so we woke up with very sore legs.
-But that only lasted until dr. Cambridge reminded us that we had in fact gotten a ride in our human's rucksack.
-Eh... well, she was right, yeah, so we didn't really suffer from sore legs.
+But that only lasted until dr. Cambridge reminded us that we had gotten a ride in our human's rucksack.
+Oh... well, yeah, actually we did, so perhaps we didn't really suffer from sore legs.

 Next on agenda was Göbekli Tepe, a now world famous archaeological site.
-As part of the introduction to Göbekli Tepe we visited a museum which features a model of site.
-Some of the sculptures that were created more than 11,000 years ago were enormous.
-How did they manage back then?
+As a kind of introduction to Göbekli Tepe we visited a museum which features a model of the site.
+Some of the sculptures that were created 11,000 years ago were enormous, some up to 5,5 meters tall.
+How did they manage, so many years ago, to chop out and carve the sculptures from the rock and erect the stones?

 Göbekli Tepe, May 2026